-Walking your dog in the dark or in low light can present several risks to both you and your pup.
-That’s why having good visibilty is essential, especially if you are walking in the countryside or off the beaten track.
+Walking your dog in the dark or low light can present several risks to you and your pup.
+That’s why having good visibility is essential, especially if you are walking in the countryside or off the beaten track.

-If you love taking your dog for walks but hate using a flashlight or carrying a heavy lantern, then a head torch may be the perfect solution for you.
+If you love taking your dog for walks but hate using a flashlight or carrying a heavy lantern, then a head torch may be the perfect solution.

 The best head torch will provide a bright, focused beam that makes it easy to see where you’re going, but they also free up your hands to comfortably control your dog.